 It’s particularly noteworthy that rape is among the crimes traditionally designated as warranting death — a tradition, by the way, largely fueled by racism.
 Rape is certainly a horrible trauma that leaves victims emotionally scarred for life.
 In most cases, however, the victims are at least left alive.
 But if the rapist, who is already assumed to be a sociopath, is facing the prospect of execution for his actions, he has a very strong incentive to eliminate the only witness.
 Remember, what the death penalty teaches above all is that (a) human life is expendable, and (b) killing people is a way to solve problems.
 And that’s one reason the death penalty backfires.

 There is plenty of statistical evidence of this.
 Sometimes you get striking anecdotal evidence as well.
 One well-known example, depicted in Joseph Wambaugh’s book The Onion Field , occurred in California in 1963.
 Two Los Angeles police officers, making a traffic stop, were abducted at gunpoint by the two men in the vehicle, who drove them all the way to Bakersfield.
 Then, under the mistaken impression that the “Little Lindbergh Law” mandated death for all kidnappings, the abductors killed one of the officers — the other one escaped to avoid the same fate.
+Many criminals, like supporters of the death penalty, “think” with the gut rather than the brain.

 Perhaps the last word, or nearly last word, on this topic should belong to Francis Bacon: